Acting President Sands, Athletics Director Burke and coaches comment on the addition of Rutgers.

 As he embarks on his third decade as director of intercollegiate athletics at his alma mater, Morgan Burke continues to put his heart and soul into what he truly views as a labor of love.
 He has worked vigorously to ensure every student-athlete has a positive experience at Purdue University.

-Burke, who has the fifth-longest tenure among current athletics directors at FBS institutions and serves as president of the Division 1A Athletic Directors Association in 2013-14, has set a high standard for the Boilermakers.
+Burke, who has the fourth-longest tenure among current athletics directors at FBS institutions and serves as president of the Division 1A Athletic Directors Association in 2013-14, has set a high standard for the Boilermakers.
 The department's strategic plan outlines its goals for "Developing Champions / Developing Scholars / Developing Citizens."
 The term "25/85 Club" was coined to articulate a vision of an intercollegiate athletics organization that achieves an average finish in the top 25 across all sports and has a Graduation Success Rate of 85 percent.
 Few institutions achieve this lofty status, but that is Purdue's ambition.

 Athletics Director Longevity At Same FBS Institution

 Jeremy Foley, Florida - since March 1992

 Ron Wellman, Wake Forest - since October 1992

 In 1992, the Purdue Board of Trustees voted unanimously to declare the intention to establish "a nationally prominent athletic organization that is excellent in all respects."
 That meant making up ground on the other schools in the Big Ten Conference and achieving in the classroom at the level of the general student body.
 It meant winning and playing by the rules.
 And it meant building new facilities and improving others to attract top coaches and student-athletes to West Lafayette.

 When Burke succeeded George King as AD on Jan.
 1, 1993, he pledged to build on the foundation already in place.
 Working with coaches and staff, aggressive goals were set.